DzCorps/EscPosEncoder/README.md

 # esc-pos-encoder-ionic

+This repo is now __archived__.
+I recommend that you use the new [ReceiptPrinterEncoder](https://github.com/NielsLeenheer/ReceiptPrinterEncoder) by NielsLeenheer instead.
+Refer to the [migration guide](https://github.com/NielsLeenheer/ReceiptPrinterEncoder/blob/main/documentation/changes.md) to make appropriate changes for your project.

+---

 This is a fork of [EscPosEncoder](https://github.com/Ans0n-Ti0/EscPosEncoder) by Anson Tio that is intended to work with Ionic.
 I have only updated his fork to match the latest [EscPosEncoder](https://github.com/NielsLeenheer/EscPosEncoder) by NielsLeenheer.

 Create a set of commands that can be send to any receipt printer that supports ESC/POS.